maplibre/maplibre-gl-js-docs/README.md

 In the `.html` file, write the HTML and JavaScript constituting the example.

-* Do **not** include an access token in the example code.
+* Do **not** include a MapTiler access token in the example code.
 The access token will be inserted automatically by the template, using the current logged in user's default public token, or a placeholder `<insert token here>` string if the user is not logged in.
 * On commit, Prettier will format the code for all files, including HTML.

 Every example **must** have an accompanying image.

-To get an image, run the site locally and take a screenshot of the rendered map in the example:
+1. Ensure that you have a build of the latest `maplibre-gl-js` in the neighboring directory (see below).

-1. Run `npm run create-image <example-file-name> <mapbox-access-token>`.
+2. Run `npm run create-image <example-file-name>`.
 The script will take a screenshot of the map in the example and save it to `docs/img/src/`.
 Commit the image.
-2. Run `npm start` to verify that your example image is loading as expected.
+3. Run `npm start` to verify that your example image is loading as expected.

-💡 If `npm run create-image` does not generate an ideal image.
-You can also take a screenshot of it yourself by running the site locally with `npm start` and taking a screenshot of the example map in PNG format.
-Resize it to 1200 x 500 pixels and save it in the `docs/img/src` folder.
+For some examples, `npm run create-image` does not generate an ideal image.
+In these cases, you can interact with the map after running `ncreate-image`, or take a screenshot yourself by running the site locally with `npm start`, take a screenshot and save it in the `docs/img/src` folder.

+To regenerate all images, run `npm run create-image all`.
+Note that this doesn't support interaction and examples that require manual interaction (e.g. popups). will need to be manually redone afterward.
+This feature is experimental and may crash before sucessfully generating all examples.

 ## Running the Documentation Server Locally